cgwire/kitsu/docs/nft/README.md

 to assign: characters, backgrounds, ... from the right part (3).
 If you have selected multiple NFT Collections, your selection is applied to the numerous NFT Collections.

-Copy a NFT Collection filled with assets and paste this asset selection into another NFT Collection.
+Copy an NFT Collection filled with assets and paste this asset selection into another NFT Collection.

 You can see a **+1** or **+10** when you pass over the asset.
 It's the number of times you add this asset, and you can click on it as many times as you need.